 Are you seeking the best kind of craft paint for glass?
 I’m with you!
 I’m ready to start painting again since winter began and I’ll have to put my outdoor craft fun on hiatus🎨 .
 Gotta roll with the punches.
 By the way I love to paint no matter what time of year it is – main thing I notice is it takes longer to dry.

-Anyway, I’ve been wanting to give my glass jar collection a new makeover but you can’t just use the same kind of paint you would use on wood….
+Anyway, I’ve been wanting to give my glass jar collection a new makeover but you can’t just use the same kind of paint you would use on wood.
 You need a different formula as…

 You Need Enamel Based Paint For Glass!

 I picked up some enamel craft paint by DecoArt.
 It’s made by Plaid and that’s a great company too.
-Ready to see how it goes…I also got some Frosted Glass colors too !
-I’ve seen glass objects in some places with that pretty looking misty frosted look so I thought I would give it a try:)
+Ready to see how it goes.
+I have some real cute little yoghurt jars I’ve kept that I wanted to experiment with first.

 Painting on glass is kind of tricky, because you can see through it and thus flaws like brush marks, air bubbles, stuff like that.
 It’s different from opaque nonporous objects that give you a little more leeway and a chance to correct errors.

 First ..I Tried the Two Step PermEnamel…